-ANAO Performance Audit Coverage
+Performance Audit Coverage

 The ANAO now produces around 50 performance audits a year and, from time to time, is requested by the Parliament or a Minister to undertake performance audits.
+The ACT Auditor-General's Office has a much smaller performance audit capacity, and produces 6-8 performance audit reports a year.
+The ACT Office also conducted other investigations and reviews which adopt the general principles of performance audits.